Data Model

 const field<double>::definition<canon, canon::cells> pressure;

 One can access the field inside of the FleCSI task by passing topology and field accessors with access permissions (wo/rw/ro).
 The canonical topology is a very simple specialization of the unstructured core topology.
-It illustrates the use of a coloring slot, which applies a specialization-defined rule for specifying a coloring: the run-time information for constructing a topology distributed over colors.
+It illustrates the use of the mpi_coloring type, which applies a specialization-defined rule for specifying a coloring.
 Here, a file is the source of the mesh (for purposes of illustration).
 The resulting coloring is used to initialize two meshes canonical and cp, and the copy task operates on both of them at once using a low-level accessor.
 The init and print tasks, by contrast, use a topology accessor as a parameter that provides access to the structure of the mesh via the entities function.

 void